kk289/Java-Automation-OpenBrowser/README.md

 <h4> What is Maven? </h4>

-Maven is a build automation tool used primarily for Java projects.
+"Maven is a build automation tool used primarily for Java projects.
 Maven can also be used to build and manage projects written in C#, Ruby, Scala, and other languages.

 Maven addresses two aspects of building software: how software is built, and its dependencies.
 An XML file describes the software project being built, its dependencies on other external modules and components, the build order, directories, and required plug-ins.
 It comes with pre-defined targets for performing certain well-defined tasks such as compilation of code and its packaging.

 Maven dynamically downloads Java libraries and Maven plug-ins from one or more repositories such as the Maven 2 Central Repository, and stores them in a local cache.
-Maven projects are configured using a Project Object Model, which is stored in a [pom.xml](https://github.com/kk289/Java-Automation-OpenBrowser/blob/master/OpenBrowser/pom.xml) file.
+Maven projects are configured using a Project Object Model, which is stored in a [pom.xml](https://github.com/kk289/Java-Automation-OpenBrowser/blob/master/OpenBrowser/pom.xml) file."

 An example of [pom.xml](https://github.com/kk289/Java-Automation-OpenBrowser/blob/master/OpenBrowser/pom.xml) file looks like: